-The IR2520D is intended for driving CFL and TL lamps in CFL or small size ballasts applications.
-The IR2520D integrates all of the necessary functions for preheat, ignition and on-state operation of the lamp, plus, lamp fault protection and low AC-line protection, together with a complete high- and low-side 600V half-bridge driver, the IR2520D has only 8 pins and fits into a standard SO8 or DIP8 package.
+The IR2520D is intended for driving CFL and TL lamps in CFL or matchbox (small size ballasts) applications.
+The IR2520D integrates all of the necessary functions for preheat, ignition and on-state operation of the lamp, plus, lamp fault protection and low AC-line protection, together with a complete high and low-side 600V half-bridge driver.
+The IR2520D has only 8 pins and fits into a standard SOIC8 or DIP8 package.
 The IR2520D has been designed to overcome the disadvantage of discrete self-oscillating solutions while maintaining low cost.

-In the CFL market, the self-oscillating bipolar transistor solution remains very popular.
-This approach is very simple in nature but has many disadvantages including: DIAC or additional circuit required for starting, additional free-wheeling diodes required, operating frequencies determined by bipolar transistor storage time and toroid saturation (not easy to design, very dependent on tolerances in production and difficult to set the frequencies precisely), unreliable "always hot" PTC thermistor used for preheat that often fails in the field, no protection against lamp non-strike or open filaments conditions, no smooth frequency ramping during ignition, capacitive mode operations, high crest factor in the lamp current.
-These drawbacks can result in high susceptibility to components and load tolerances, short lamp life and/or catastrophic failure of ballast output stage components.
+In the CFL market, the self-oscillating bipolar transistor solution is still more popular than a ballast control IC plus FETs solution due to lower cost.
+This approach is very simple in nature but has disadvantages including:

+DIAC or additional circuit required for starting, additional free-wheeling diodes required

+- operating frequencies determined by bi-polar transistor storage time and toroid saturation (not easy to design, very dependent on tolerances in production and difficult to set the frequencies precisely), - unreliable "always hot" PTC thermistor used for preheat that often fails in the field, - no protection against lamp non-strike or open filaments conditions, - no smooth frequency ramping during ignition, - capacitive mode operations, - high crest factor in the lamp current.